fumitoh/modelx/doc/source/releases/relnotes_v0_3_0.rst

   based on the following order of reference types from the highest priority to the lowest.

-  - Arguments
+  - Arguments (ItemSpaces only)
-  - Parent arguments
+  - Parent arguments (DynamicSpaces only)
-  - Dynamically defined references
+  - Dynamically defined references (ItemSpaces only)
-  - Statically references
+  - Static references
   - Global references

 .. py:currentmodule:: modelx.core.space